jeeb/avisynth/distrib/Readme/readme_history.txt

 20230205 3.7.3 WIP
 ------------------
+- Feature (#317): The color format of a VideoFrame can now be retrieved with its GetPixelType() function.
+Before, there was no reliable way of knowing it on a frame from propGetFrame().
+  (Also added AmendPixelType() for rare cases.)
 - Feature (#314): Added AVSValue::GetType()
 - "Text" new parameter: "placement" for chroma location hint
   - Used in subsampled YUV formats, otherwise ignored.